Minor and Cluster Requirements

 - Two 4-credit advanced mathematics courses**

-* The requirement that MTH 235 be taken can also be satisfied by completing MTH 173.
+* The requirement that MATH 235 be taken can also be satisfied by completing MATH 173.

-** Any mathematics course numbered 200 or above (except MTH 235) qualifies as an advanced mathematics course.
+** Any mathematics course numbered 200 or above (except MATH 235) qualifies as an advanced mathematics course.

-The department offers eight mathematical clusters, all in the natural science and engineering academic division.
+The department offers several mathematical clusters, all in the natural science and engineering academic division.
+Most reasonable choices of 3 math courses will qualify for a cluster.
+For specific information see the cluster search engine.